 Dry brushing beforehand for additional exfoliation, for example, is a tip for assisting with this process.
 Brush your lymphatic areas with long, vigorous strokes using a brush with firm bristles.
 Begin with your feet and progress to your legs, stomach, arms, and underarms.
 Here’s a fun video that shows how to Dry Brush the upper areas as well:

-How To Create A Relaxing Bath Moment As A Highly Sensitive Person
+How To Enhance Your Bath for Maximum Relaxation As A Highly Sensitive Person

 Ideal Water Temperature

-Furthermore, some people may experience dizziness or weakness when taking a hot bath.
+Furthermore, some people may experience dizziness or weakness when taking a bath that is too hot.
 Stick to warm water to protect your skin.
-This is especially important if you are a Highly Sensitive Individual with a skin condition such as eczema or psoriasis.
+This is especially important if you are a Highly Sensitive individual with a skin condition such as eczema or psoriasis.

 Oils, Bubbles, and Salts, Oh My!

 SO.
 MANY.
 EXCITING.
 ADDITIONS.
 Yippee!
 Let us begin with essential oils.
-Adding essential oils to your bath, may be the perfect addition to a relaxing bath ritual for the highly sensitive person.
+Adding essential oils to your bath may be the perfect addition to a relaxing bath ritual for a highly sensitive person.
 Here are some pointers on how to enjoy them properly: